 Under the authority, direction, and control of the USD(P), the ASD(SP) serves as the lead DoD official for developing, coordinating, and monitoring implementation of overarching DoD policy related to space, pursuant to the October 29, 2020 Deputy SecDef memorandum.
-In addition to the duties in the October 29, 2020 Deputy SecDef memorandum, the ASD(SP) is responsible for:
+In addition to the duties in the October 29, 2020 Deputy SecDef memorandum, the ASD(SP):

-- a.
-Providing overall supervision of DoD policy for space warfighting pursuant to Section 138(b)(5) of Title 10, U.S.C. - b.
-Representing the SecDef and the USD(P) in interagency policy deliberations and international discussions and negotiations relating to space, including with the National Space Council. - c.
-Participating in Planning, Programming, Budgeting, and Execution activities, including advising the SecDef, through the USD(P), on DoD program and budget priorities for space. - d.
-Developing, coordinating, and overseeing implementation of DoD policy derived from, or developed consistent with, relevant national and DoD policy-related documents, including the National Space Policy, the U.S. Space Priorities Framework, the National Defense Strategy, and the Defense Space Strategy. - e.
-Analyzing, developing, coordinating, and overseeing implementation of U.S Government and DoD policy and guidance for DoD activities in space.
+a.
+Provides overall supervision of DoD policy for space warfighting pursuant to Section 138(b)(5) of Title 10, U.S.C.

+b.
+Represents the SecDef and the USD(P) in interagency policy deliberations and international discussions and negotiations relating to space, including with the National Space Council.

+c.
+Participates in Planning, Programming, Budgeting, and Execution activities, including advising the SecDef, through the USD(P), on DoD program and budget priorities for space.

+d.
+Develops, coordinates, and oversees implementation of DoD policy derived from, or developed consistent with, relevant national and DoD policy-related documents, including the National Space Policy, the United States Space Priorities Framework, the National Cislunar Science & Technology Strategy, the National Defense Strategy, the Defense Space Strategy, and the DoD Commercial Space Integration Strategy.

+e.
+Analyzes, develops, coordinates, and oversees implementation of U.S Government and DoD policy and guidance for DoD activities in space.

-- f.
-Formulating DoD policy and guidance on: - (1) Space forces, systems, and their employment. - (2) Space-related international agreements and legal regimes, including those related to arms control and transparency and confidence-building measures. - (3) Integration of space capabilities and scenarios into operational and contingency plans. - (4) Space cooperation with foreign defense departments, ministries, and governments. - g.
-Reviewing, evaluating, and coordinating space-related DoD activities, programs, plans, and systems requirements, and providing recommendations on such activities to the SecDef and the USD(P). - h.
-Overseeing the implementation of DoD strategy and plans related to space forces, space systems, and space activities. - i.
-Leading the development of strategic messaging for DoD activities in space in close coordination with key OSD Principal Staff Assistants (PSAs) and heads of DoD Components, including Commander, USSPACECOM, the Chief of Space Operations, USSF, the Under Secretary of Defense for Intelligence and Security (USD(I&S)), and the Assistant to the Secretary of Defense for Public Affairs, and in cooperation with the DNI and the Secretary of State, as appropriate. - j.
-Performing other duties, the SecDef, the Deputy SecDef, or the USD(P) may prescribe, including leading DoD coordination on interagency commercial space regulatory activities, including licensing of commercial launch operations and private remote sensing systems. - k.
-Serving as a member of the Space Acquisition Council (SAC), established by Section 9021 of Title 10, U.S.C.
-As a member of the SAC, the ASD(SP) ensures proper DoDwide coordination and implementation of space policy and strategy guidance in space requirements, programming, and acquisition processes.
+f.
+Formulates DoD policy and guidance on:

+(1) Space forces, systems, and their employment.

+(2) Space-related international agreements and legal regimes, including those related to arms control and transparency and confidence-building measures.

+(3) Integration of space capabilities and scenarios into operational and contingency plans.

+(4) Space cooperation with foreign defense departments, ministries, and governments.

+g.
+Reviews, evaluates, and coordinates space-related DoD activities, programs, plans, and systems requirements, and provides recommendations on such activities to the SecDef and the USD(P).

+h.
+Oversees the implementation of DoD strategy and plans related to space forces, space systems, and space activities.

+i.
+Leads the development of strategic messaging for DoD activities in space in close coordination with key Principal Staff Assistants (PSAs) and DoD Component heads, including the Commander, USSPACECOM, the CSO, USSF, the Under Secretary of Defense for Intelligence and Security (USD(I&S)), and the Assistant to the Secretary of Defense for Public Affairs, and in cooperation with the DNI and the Secretary of State, as appropriate.

+j.
+Performs other duties the SecDef, the Deputy SecDef, or the USD(P) may prescribe, including leading DoD coordination on interagency commercial space regulatory activities, including licensing of commercial launch operations and private remote sensing systems.

+k.
+Serves as a member of the Space Acquisition Council (SAC), established by Section 9021 of Title 10, U.S.C.
+As a member of the SAC, the ASD(SP) ensures proper DoD-wide coordination and implementation of space policy and strategy guidance in space requirements, programming, and acquisition processes.

+l.
+Chairs the Space Warfighting Activities Group to provide a forum to synchronize sensitive space activities with DoD strategic messaging, policy, and strategy, as referenced in the September 21, 2023 SecDef Memorandum.